Google Maps with WordPress

 Step 2: Add Google Maps Embed Code to WordPress Site

-Now all you have to do is just add the embed code in page or post of your site.
+Now all you have to do is just add the embed code to the page or post of your site.
 If you’re using the Gutenberg Block Editor which was released with WordPress 5.0, you can use Custom HTML block and add the embed code in it.

 Don’t forget to add your API key.